Peddannat/ecommerce-microservices/README.md

 JWT authentication is implemented at the API Gateway layer, and downstream protected APIs are accessed through Bearer tokens sent in the `Authorization` header.
 User registration and login are public APIs, while product, inventory, order, and cart APIs are expected to be protected by the gateway security rules.

-The implementation uses Spring Security and BCrypt is present in the runtime stack, although an earlier runtime log also showed a password-format problem during login testing, which indicates password encoding consistency is important in the current setup.[1]
+The implementation uses Spring Security and BCrypt is present in the runtime stack, although an earlier runtime log also showed a password-format problem during login testing, which indicates password encoding consistency is important in the current setup.
 The JWT secret exists in configuration, but secrets should never be committed in public repositories and should be replaced with environment-based placeholders in documentation.

 ### Public APIs